nitin42/react-color-tools/README.md

 ## Theory

-So before we dive into the installaton setup, usage and example, let learn a little bit about color, different terms and color harmonies for choosing a color scheme
+So before we dive into the installaton setup, usage and example, let's learn a little bit about color, different color terms and color harmonies for choosing a color scheme.

 ## Table of contents